idaholab/POEM/README.md

 # POEM
 ## Platform of Optimal Experiment Management (POEM)

 An optimal experimental design platform powered with automated machine learning to automatically guides the design of experiment to be evaluated.
+More information can be found at https://idaholab.github.io/POEM/

 ## How to build html?